The Best 12 and 14 Inch Bikes for 3 Year Olds

 Coaster brakes (back pedal brakes) are required by CPSC standards on almost all kids 12 inch and 14 inch bikes in the US, but they can make it much more difficult to learn to pedal while balancing a bike.

-Because a child naturally pedals backward to regain balance, coaster brakes become problematic as they cause kids to brake accidentally, which can lead to falls and lost motivation.
+Because a child naturally pedals backward (especially when learning to pedal), coaster brakes become problematic as they cause kids to brake accidentally, which can lead to falls and lost motivation.
 Even once they have mastered balancing, preventing the child’s natural inclination to pedal backward to regain balance puts the child at a disadvantage.

-Many higher-end 14 inch bikes are now sold without a coaster brake, or offer an optional “freewheel kit” that allows you to swap out the back tire and remove the coaster brake on your own.
-These bikes are then coaster-brake-free and rely on the much better handbrake system to stop the bike.
+Due to CPSC regulations, many higher-end 14 inch bikes are still sold with a coaster brake, but these companies also offer an optional “freewheel kit” that allows you to swap out the back wheel and remove the coaster brake on your own.
+These bikes are then coaster-brake-free and rely on much better handbrake system to stop the bike.

 3 year old fits well on Cruzee balance bike, but looks perched on top of the Raleigh MXR 12 inch bike with training wheels